datafoodconsortium/standard/object-representation/enterprise.md

 Third parties can be individual customers or other enterprises.
 Third parties MUST be stored into the $ROOT/parties folder (LDP container).
 Individual customer MUST follow the Person specification while enterprise MUST follow the Enterprise specification (this document).

+Third parties can be indexed by name, postal code.

 # Orders